-- Design and development of activities in any non-facility, community-based location outside the individual's own or family home or any other residential setting that assist the individual to learn, use, and/or maintain adaptive skills required for active community participation and independent functioning, which includes services provided on behalf of an individual as well as direct services; - ii.
-Assistance in acquiring, retaining, or improving socialization, and adaptive skills for active community participation and independent functioning outside the individual's own or family home, such as assisting the individual with money management, teaching appropriate shopping skills, using public transportation, and teaching nutrition and diet information; - iii.
-Assistance in acquiring, retaining, or improving socialization and
+- i.
+Design and development of activities in any non-facility, community-based location outside the individual's own or family home or any other residential setting that assist the individual to learn, use, and/or maintain adaptive skills required for active community participation and independent functioning, which includes services provided on behalf of an individual as well as direct services; - ii.
+Assistance in acquiring, retaining, or improving socialization, and adaptive skills for active community participation and independent functioning outside the individual's own or family home, such as assisting the individual with money management, shopping skills, using public transportation, and teaching nutrition and diet information; - iii.

-- networking, independent use of community resources, and adaptive skills required for active community participation outside the individual's place of residence; - iv.
 Individual-specific teaching and coaching of skills for access to the community, including communication, mobility, money management, and shopping skills; - v.
-Implementation of behavioral support plans to reduce inappropriate and/or maladaptive behaviors and to acquire alternative adaptive skills and behaviors; - vi.
+Implementation of behavioral support plans to reduce inappropriate and/or maladaptive behaviors and to acquire alternative adaptive skills and behaviors;

+- vi.
 Teaching and coaching an individual how to participate in and take advantage of community social and recreational activities; - vii.
-Facilitating volunteer roles in the community and participation in selfadvocacy type activities; and - viii.
-Other individual-specific assistance, such as assistance with personal care and self-administration of medications, and nursing services, and health maintenance activities as indicated in the approved Individual Service Plan. - C. Prevocational Services These services prepare an individual for employment.
+Facilitating volunteer roles in the community and participation in selfadvocacy type activities; - viii.
+Other individual-specific assistance, such as assistance with personal care and self-administration of medications, nursing services, and health maintenance activities as indicated in the approved Individual Service Plan. - C. Prevocational Services These services prepare an individual for employment.
 These services are for individuals not expected to be able to join the general work force within one year as documented in the ISP.
 The direct care staff to individual ratio for facility-based Prevocational Services cannot exceed one (1) to ten (1) and is determined based on individual need level of the persons in the group.
 The direct care staff to individual ratio for Mobile Crew Prevocational Services cannot exceed one (1) to six (6).
 If compensated, individuals are paid in accordance with the requirements of Part 525 of the Fair Labor Standards Act.
 Prevocational Services occur at community sites outside the facility or in facility-based settings for small groups of individuals.
 Prevocational Services may not be delivered in an individual's own or family home or any residential setting.
 Prevocational Services are distinct from and do not occur at the same time of day as Community Access or Supported Employment services.